patrick-5546/notes/docs/internship_prep/software/sw_reference.md

 # Software Reference

+!!! warning "Disclaimer"
+    My software-related interview experiences have largely come from interviews for hardware/embedded positions.
+    If you have experience interviewing for software positions and want to contribute, feel free to contact me.

 ## Concepts

-!!! quote ""
-    Be able to explain concepts in your own words and give examples of you applying them
+Be able to explain concepts in your own words and give examples of you applying them.

 ### Agile software development